Equity

 A key part of the city’s and Prosper Portland’s history from the 1950s to the 1980s were the discriminatory practices that destabilized communities of color and people who were not landowners.
 The consequences of this history include wide disparities in employment, income, and wealth between white communities and communities of color in Multnomah County and lack of affordability in close-in neighborhoods, resulting in gentrification, displacement, and concentrations of poverty in North, Northeast, and increasingly, East Portland.

 That dichotomy is the context for our strategic plan, which envisions a Portland that is globally competitive, equitable and healthy.
-We’ve repositioned key programs and initiated new approaches specifically focused on meeting the needs of diverse Portlanders.
+We’ve repositioned key programs and initiated new approaches specifically focused on eliminating these disparities.

 Prosper Portland’s Story and Equity Journey outlines the organization’s strategic priorities, our past and our equity journey.